sjtug/SJTUBeamer/README_en.md

 * `sjtulib-talk-min-red.pdf`: `min,red` version of `main.tex`.
 * `sample-all-covers.pdf`: all covers (title page and bottom page).
 * `sjtubeamer-ctan.zip`: the installation package.
+* `sjtubeamer-online.zip`: the minimal workset suitable for online platforms.
 * SJTUBeamer source code.

 Please use Chrome browser or Adobe Acrobat to open user guide, otherwise there could be display issues.